lsst-ts/ts_mtaos/doc/closed-loop/closed-loop.rst

    Modes beyond this index are considered noise-dominated and discarded during the pseudo-inverse computation.

 4. **Noise covariance weighting** — The measurement noise covariance matrix weights the least-squares inversion, down-weighting noisy Zernike modes and sensors.
+   Currently, the identity matrix is used (uniform weighting), as a measured covariance has not yet been deployed in production.

 5. **Intrinsic subtraction** — If ``subtract_intrinsics = True``, the design wavefront (from the Double Zernike intrinsic model) is subtracted from the measured WFE before state estimation.
    This removes the known static aberrations so the estimator only sees residual errors from misalignment.

 Parameters that change state estimation behavior
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^